Constellation-Labs/documentation-hub/statechannels/State Channel Design Considerations.md

 implementing a State Channel Network to process and validate data being received from a network of IoT sensors.
 It is entirely up to the developers of this network to decide on the degree of decentralization that is required to meet their business objectives.
-Specifically, the number of validator nodes that are involved in processing and validating data can be as little as one, which effectively means there is no decentralized consensus occurring.
-If one were to take this approach, the state channel would essentially be self-signing the data, notarizing it on a local directed acyclic graph which isn't distributed, and then submitting the snapshot into the Global L0 to be validated and notarized within the global Hypergraph.
-While this configuration may be the simplest to implement, it does not take advantage of the benefits of the horizontal scaling properties of the distributed computing paradigm nor the cryptographic and game theoretic principles underlying decentralized consensus which is the key to unlocking trustless data validation.
+There is no hard requirement for a state channel to implement a consensus process at all, meaning, a cluster of nodes is optional.
+If one were to take this approach, decentralized consensus would not occur and the state channel would simply be self-signing and attesting to the validity of the data that is submitted as a snapshot into the Global L0.
+This state data is then validated and notarized by the global consensus algorithm, becoming immutable within the Hypergraph.
+While this configuration may be the simplest to implement, it does not take advantage of the benefits of the horizontal scaling properties of the distributed computing paradigm nor the cryptographic and game theoretic principles underlying decentralized consensus which is the key to unlocking trust-less data validation.

-Now with that said, there is nothing preventing a State Channel from starting with one validator node and then slowly growing into a multi-cluster network of nodes as it needs to scale up its computational availability and capacity.
-However, to start with, it is recommended to begin with a minimum of three nodes (1 cluster) so that there is an opportunity early on in the design phase of the state channel network to configure, test, and tune the consensus algorithm.
+Now with that said, there is nothing preventing a State Channel from starting out this way and then slowly growing into a multi-cluster network of nodes as it needs to scale out various microservices and trust-less security profile.
+To start with, it is recommended to begin with a minimum of three nodes (1 cluster) so that there is an opportunity early on in the design phase of the state channel network to configure, test, and tune the consensus algorithm.
 Three nodes will enable the state channel to adapt to workload fluctuations and provides the availability, partition tolerance, and consistency that a performant and secure stateful peer to peer network requires.
 This, of course, is only one dimension to what typically constitutes as "decentralized".
-The other consideration is whether these validator nodes are permissioned or permissionless in regard to who owns and operates them.
+The other consideration is whether these validator nodes are permissioned or permissionless in regard to who can own and operates them.

 The decision to create a private state channel network versus a public one will really depend on the business case which can evolve over time